iamkhalil/autosarcpp14-checker/README.md

 - Ninja
 - GCC >= 5.1
 - Python >= 3.6
-- Build Clang and Clang-tidy from source. (simply run `./build.sh`)
+- Build LLVM, Clang and Clang-tidy from source. (simply run `./build.sh`)
 - All files are created, compiled and tested on Ubuntu 20.04 LTS.

 ## Usage